garrandall/popular-music-data/tracks/ta-da-lil--mo.md

 I'm tired of yo' SH - IT
 I had enough
 If I had three wishes you'd see me close
-My eyes real tight and concentrate like 1,2,3..
+My eyes real tight and concentrate like 1, 2, 3
-And ÜberBot 13:47, 11 April 2006 (PDT)

-Repeat Chorus
 Ta da
 Tryin' make you disappear (dang you still here nigga) Make you pack yo' bag get the hell (get hell up out) out of here